 Are there any career opportunities once I join SFRS?

-We have a Careers Pathway which enables employees to develop themselves and get to where they want to get to in their careers.
+Career opportunities in our service are shown as Careers Pathways.
+Career Pathways enable our employees to develop themselves to drive their careers and this is discussed at points throughout the year through performance conversations.
 Our service consists of operational and non-operational roles, and it is possible to cross over.
 This is entirely led by individuals and guided by their career aspirations.
 Our structured pathways approach is designed to help employees in their career development.

 What are the working patterns in Surrey Fire and Rescue Service?